arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 7. In the **Identity and Access** window, go to **Providers** tab.

-8. Check the **Use the Windows Azure Access Control Service** option.
+8. Check the **Use the Microsoft Azure Access Control Service** option.

 9. Click the **Configure** link to configure your ACS namespace.